cswartzvi/hamilton/docs/concepts/node.rst

 Readability
 ^^^^^^^^^^^
 In that case, the code for ``step A`` doesn't tell you how it relates ``step B`` or the broader dataflow.
-Hamilton solves this problem by tying functions, nodes, and dataflow definitions in a single place.
+Apache Hamilton solves this problem by tying functions, nodes, and dataflow definitions in a single place.
 The ratio of reading to writing code can be as high as `10:1 <https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is>`_, especially for complex dataflows, so optimizing for readability is high-value.

 Maintainability
 ^^^^^^^^^^^^^^^
 Typically, editing a dataflow (new feature, debugging, etc.) alters both what a **node** does and how the **dataflow** is structured.
 Consequently, changes to ``step A`` require you to manually ensure consistent edits to the definition of dataflows, which is likely in another file.
 In enterprise settings, it can become difficult to discover and track every location where ``step A`` is used (potentially 10s or 100s of pipelines), increasing the likelihood of breaking changes.
-Hamilton avoids this problem entirely because changes to the node definitions, and thus the dataflow, will propagate to all places the code is used.
+Apache Hamilton avoids this problem entirely because changes to the node definitions, and thus the dataflow, will propagate to all places the code is used.
 This greatly improves maintainability and development speed by facilitating code changes.

 Recap
 --------
 - Users write Python functions into modules with proper naming and typing
 - Helper functions use an underscore prefix (e.g., ``_helper()``)
-- Hamilton converts functions into nodes
+- Apache Hamilton converts functions into nodes
-- Hamilton automatically assembles nodes into a dataflow
+- Apache Hamilton automatically assembles nodes into a dataflow

 Next step
 ---------
-So far, we learned how to write Hamilton code for our dataflow.
+So far, we learned how to write Apache Hamilton code for our dataflow.
 Next, we'll explore how we can effectively

 1. Convert a Python module into dataflow
 2. Visualize a dataflow